shift72/kibble/readme.md

   2. SHIFT72 Platform - this is where the platform will pull the kibble release from
   3. NPM - to support installation for third parties via npm and the node js environment

 ## a.
 Update version numbers and change log

 ```
-changelog
+docs/changelog.mpd
 kibble-npm/package.json
 ```